 User Groups also gives the ability to create custom User Groups to fit your specific site needs.
-In this example, I created a new User Group called Test Group.
+In this example, I created a new User Group called Wizards.
 Within that group, I did not select any roles to be a part of the group but, instead, chose specific users.

-Once you have your custom users added to the group, you can toggle back to the Settings tab to chose which capabilities those users will have.
-In this example, I added User01A and User07B to the group, then toggled the options to allow those users in that group to have the ability to create Security Dashboards and view the Grade Report.
+Once you have your custom users added to the group, you can toggle back to the Settings tab to choose which capabilities those users will have.
+In this example, I added Gandalf to the group, then toggled the options to allow those users in that group to have the ability to create Security Dashboards and view the Grade Report.